Rock Hill, Missouri: History

 In 1839 James built a two-story weatherboard home, naming it "Fairfax" after a family friend in Maryland, Albert Kirby Fairfax, Lord Fairfax of Cameron.
-A year later the property was divided between James and John Marshall when James married Elizabeth Kyle McCausland (she is related to The Robert Campbell Family of St Louis thru the Kyle's).
+A year later the property was divided between James and John Marshall when James married Elizabeth Kyle McCausland (she is related to the Robert Campbell Family of St. Louis through the Kyles).
 Fairfax was completed the following year.
 James and Elizabeth had five children who lived to maturity.
 A son, Ernest, the only to marry and have children, raised two sons.